williamcotton/guish/README.md

 4. Click the "Execute" button or press Alt+Enter to run the pipeline.
 5. View the output in the terminal-like display below the input area.
 6. For HTML output, check the right-hand panel for rendered results.
+7. Use the File menu or keyboard shortcuts to create new pipelines, open existing ones, or save your work.

 ## Contributing